12 Tips: How to Use Email to Drive Traffic to Your Blog

 Yes, newsletter pop-ups can be annoying.
 But they can work to increase your email subscribers.
 In fact they work so well, that most blog sites - from big business sites to single blogger - use them.

-Implement your pop-up effectively.
+Implement your pop-up effectively by choosing the right placement, and by using an optimized popup builder.
 Give reasons for why your site visitors need your newsletters, and how your stuff will benefit their life or make their business more profitable.
 Use words like “free” or “exclusive content” and you’ll generate more sign up.
 Keep your tone friendly.
 It makes your invasion a welcome one.

 NewsCred uses pop-up email sign ups.
 They use a personal touch with “hi”, and explain what you’ll get by giving your email.